Last Updated on

 Organize Your List

-Keeping a list of thing you need to buy and restock is helpful, but it only goes so far.
+Keeping a list of things you need to buy and restock is helpful, but it only goes so far.
 Instead, try keeping several lists.
 Break them down by store – where can you most effectively purchase the items you need to buy.

 Use an app like Simplenote to store your list electronically so you can move items from one store’s list to another if your first choice of locations doesn’t have the item in stock.
 You can also share your list with others so they can help you shop.
 For groceries, the grocery master list can help you remember items you might otherwise forget.
+Another standard is Keep.
+It’s free and can be accessed through your phone, tablet, and computer.

 If you shop Amazon as often as I do, check out Alexa!
 You can organize all your shopping items and keep track of orders to price compare.
 There’s a to-do list feature too!